savonet/book/technology.md

 lower bitrate if the connection becomes bad (this is called _adaptative_ streaming).
-Here, the files are downloaded one by one, and are served by an usual HTTP server, so that it is more robust and scales better than Icecast serving.
+Here, the files are downloaded one by one, and are served by an usual HTTP server, so that it is more robust and scales better than Icecast serving (in particular, we can reuse standard caching techniques there).
 Our guess is that such formats will take over audio distribution in the near future, and Liquidsoap already has support for HLS.

-\SM{mention RTMP}

-### Other platforms
+### RTMP

-Finally, we would like to mention that, nowadays, streaming is more and more being delegated to big online platforms, such as Youtube, because of their ease of use (both in terms of setup and of user experience).
-Liquidsoap also has support to stream to those platforms.
+Finally, we would like to mention that, nowadays, streaming is more and more being delegated to big online platforms, such as Youtube or Twitch, because of their ease of use (both in terms of setup and of user experience).
+Those generally use another protocol, called RTMP (_Real-Time Messaging Protocol_), which is more suited to transmitting live streams, where it is more important to keep the latency low (i.e. transmit the information as close as possible to the instant where it happened) than keep its integrity (dropping small parts of the audio or video is considered acceptable).

 Audio sources {#sec:audio-sources}
 -------------